Hegeldirkk/Hegeldirkk/README.md

 ### Hello I'm Ikary 👋

-I am a ***Web and Mobile application developer***, howevermy professional career has evolved in CyberSecurity (CEH/CSCU certified and using my **pentester** palette on several bug bounty platforms).
+I am a ***Software Ingeneer***, howevermy professional career has evolved in CyberSecurity (CEH/CSCU certified and using my **pentester** palette on several bug bounty platforms).
 I also have several experiences as a mobile developer in the following areas (finance, delivery, media, etc.).
 I am African and precisely of Ivorian nationality.

 1. From time to time I write ✏️ in Medium at [idiabakate](https://medium.com/@idiabakate) Here my latest post: